-Over time, the School District has consistently held a strong financial position.
-In light of current economic conditions and legislative actions that have adversely affected state and local funding, School District's finances have withstood the constant barrage.
-The austerity reduction continued in fiscal year 2017, and legislators have made progress in increasing other areas of funding within the formula to lessen that blow.
+Over time, the School District has consistently held a strong financial position and have, successfully, withstood increases to TRS and classified health insurance.
+The elimination of austerity in 2018 was a tremendous boost to our budget, and legislators seem to be making good progress in leading the way for increased state revenues and the existence of special grants from the Governor's Office of

+Student Achievement which aid in specific areas.
 In addition, the School District has also seen a boost in local revenue due to increasing local option sales tax and TAVT revenue.
 Equalization funding has also increased.
-For 2017 and beyond, the School District stands to realize increases in revenue.
-On the other hand, rising healthcare costs for classified employees and increases in employer portion of TRS will lead to significant increases in expenditures.
-These increases coupled with online testing directives, technology infrastructure needs, and additional instructional personnel requests further reduce the flexibility of the system in offsetting any shortfalls in state funding.
-Fortunately, Colquitt County has historically, supported S.P.L.O.S.T. for capital outlay.
+For 2018 and beyond, the School District stands to realize increases in revenue.
+There is also plans on the state level to begin reducing the percentage of the employer portion of TRS over the next few years which will have a positive effect on our budget.
+For 2018 and beyond, the School District is placing high priority on student safety, transportation, and moving towards 1 to 1 technology.
+These initiatives are very important and must be addressed in future budgets.
+Fortunately, Colquitt County has historically, supported SPLOST. for capital outlay.
 Through continued support of this local option sales tax, the School District gains flexibility in offsetting items that would otherwise have to be paid from general fund revenues.
 It is also advantageous to the School District that it holds an A1 bond rating.